Children’s Occupational Therapy Services

 OT session improving play skills

-& Social Skills
+Emotional Regulation & Social Skills

-• Managing emotions and behavioral responses
+• Managing emotions and behavioural responses

 • Developing autonomy and self-advocacy